Consistency of Honest Decision Trees and Random Forests: Consistency for a single tree

 \subsubsection{Centered splitting}

 Centered splitting (see e.g.~\cite{Klusowski}) is another example of a non-adaptive splitting scheme and works as follows:

-\begin{enumerate} \item[(i)] Initialise with $[0, 1]^d$ as the root. \item[(ii)] At every split, select a splitting feature $j$ at random with probability $p_j > 0$. \item[(iii)] Split the node in the midpoint of the interval of the chosen feature. \item[(iv)] The tree is grown to be balanced with a total of $2^{s_n}$ leaf nodes, implying that each leaf has been split exactly $s_n$ times. \end{enumerate}
+\begin{enumerate} \item[(i)] At every split, select a splitting feature $j$ at random with probability $p_j > 0$. \item[(ii)] Split the node in the midpoint of the interval of the chosen feature. \item[(iii)] The tree is grown to be balanced with a total of $2^{s_n}$ leaf nodes, implying that each leaf has been split exactly $s_n$ times. \end{enumerate}

 In this case, we obviously have

 Choosing $s_n$ in a way such that $2^{s_n}/n_\CI \to 0$ for $n \to \infty$, we ensure that (II) holds.
 If also $s_n \to \infty$ and $p_j > 0$ for all $j = 1, ..., d$, a split on feature $j$ happens infinitely often with probability one (formally, this holds due to the Borel--Cantelli lemma), and so $b_{n, j}^x - a_{n, j}^x \to 0$ $\BP$-a.s. for every $j$.
 To see why, we make the observation